 WHY SUCH A PROGRAM?

 Invasive plants pose a significant threat to the ecological, social, and economic values of the East Kootenay Region.
-For several years, EKISC has worked on behalf of several BC provincial government ministries to conduct invasive plant management on Crown Land in the East Kootenay.
+Over the years, the EKISC has worked on behalf of several provincial government ministries to conduct invasive plant management on Crown land in the East Kootenay.

 WHO & WHAT IS ELIGIBLE?

-The NIPP is available to private landowners/occupiers within the RDEK.
-However, in order to qualify for the various NIPP program options, private land must contain priority invasive plants species or EDRR species as determined by the RDEK and EKISC (see http://ekisc.com/ for a full list).
+The program is available to private landowners/occupiers within the RDEK.
+However, in order to qualify for the various program options, private land must contain priority invasive plants species or Early Detection rapid response (EDRR) species as determined by the RDEK and EKISC (click HERE).

 WHEN DOES THE PROGRAM BEGIN?